PatricioFarrell/ChargeTransport.jl/docs/src/backgroundinfo.md

 couples Poisson's equation to several continuity equations.
 The precise type and amount will vary with the specific application.

 In this section, we would like to describe the mathematical theory a bit more in detail.
-We denote with $\alpha$ with the charge carrier, with $n_\alpha$ its corresponding density in a device region $\mathbf{\Omega}$ during a finite time interval $[0, t_F]$.
+We denote with $\alpha$ the charge carrier, with $n_\alpha$ its corresponding density in a device region $\mathbf{\Omega}$ during a finite time interval $[0, t_F]$.